infinum/frontend-handbook/Angular/Angular guidelines and best practices/Formatting, naming and best practices.md

   public readonly approvalStatusData = approvalStatusData;
 }
 ```

-By using this approach, your translation keys are all in one place which eases refactoring and keeping the translation file clean and up to date.
+By using this approach, your translation keys are all in one place, easing refactoring and keeping the translation file clean and up to date.
+You will also get compilation errors if a new enum is added without adding a corresponding entry with the translation key in the record.
+You can further expand on this pattern by adding additional "metadata" about the enum to the record.
+For example, a `sortingIndex` property that is taken into account when the enum values are rendered as dropdown options.

 ## Avoid unnecessary creation of multiple observables and avoid subscriptions